KarlGW/NetworkConnection/README.md

 `Get-NetworkConnection`

-To get a list of connections that are listed as ESTABLISHED.
+To get a list of connections that are listed as Established.

-`Get-NetworkConnection -State ESTABLISHED`
+`Get-NetworkConnection -State Established`

 To get all the connections with with the process name of *chrome* and *svchost*